FACTION BRIEF

 Intergenerational Integration

 Children born with fragment substrate already present in their neural tissue.
 A population whose experience has no historical precedent.
 What does "normal" mean to someone who was never un-integrated?
 What does "choice" mean when the integration happened before birth?
-The ethics frameworks built for adult carriers collapse entirely when applied to infants.
+Every ethics framework built for adult carriers collapses when applied to infants.

 If a child never knew silence, can they miss it?